Choosing Your Summer College Courses

 - All of the courses listed on the High School Honors course selection page have been approved for high school students.
 Some of these courses (e.g. more advanced computer science courses) also require departmental approval.
 Please contact our office if you have any questions about your eligibility to take a course.

 - 100-200 level courses are your best option.
 They are the most likely to help you complete your freshman year course requirements or get ahead on college major prerequisites.
 Courses at the 300-level and higher are college junior level and up.
-A few 300-level or higher courses may be appropriate for you such as political science and management.
-If you want to take one of these courses please contact us and we can discuss your options.
+A few 300-level or higher courses may be appropriate for you.
+If you want to take one of these courses, please contact us and we can discuss your options.

-- Do not sign up for a course that you will take in high school for AP credit, since you will not be able to transfer credits from two of the same classes to a future college.
+- Do not sign up for a course that you will take in high school for AP credit since you will not be able to transfer credits from two of the same courses to a future college.
 For example, if you will be taking AP Biology, then do not take Biology I.

 - Make sure that your courses do not meet at concurrent times.

 - If possible, avoid taking more than one evening course.
 They may conflict with our evening activities.

 - Keep an open mind.
 If you cannot find exactly what you want, or if you have trouble with scheduling conflicts, think about trying a course that will offer a different experience.
-Now is the time to try out all of those subjects not offered in high school (or subjects you may have thought you would never find interesting).
+Now is the time to try out a subject not offered in high school (or a subject you may think you will never find interesting).
 You may discover that you love philosophy!

-- Please remember that your final grades go on your transcript and count towards your GPA if you attend Boston University for college.
+- Please remember that your final grades go on your official Boston University transcript and count towards your GPA if you attend Boston University for college.
 These grades are permanent and cannot be removed from your academic transcript.

 - Most colleges and universities accept Boston University transfer credits, but you should consult each individual institution to confirm that this is the case.